Parkerville

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Parkerville has 24 operational public transport stops.
-These are bus stops served by three different routes, offering a total of 47 weekly passenger trips.
-Transport access in Parkerville is rated moderate, with residents located an average of 562 meters from the nearest stop.
+Parkerville has 21 operational public transport stops, with a mix of bus services.
+These stops are served by three distinct routes, offering a total of 47 weekly passenger trips.
+Transport accessibility is moderate, with residents on average located 562 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode at 88%, while train usage stands at 7%.
+Vehicle ownership averages 2.3 per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport